serut/meteor-coverage/README.md

     meteor npm run test:watch:coverage

 Now open your [browser test page localhost:3000/](http://localhost:3000/) and the page [localhost:3000/coverage](http://localhost:3000/coverage).
-You can notice the client coverage is completly missing.
+You can notice the client coverage is completly missing but server one is there.
 A missing feature would be to save your client coverage with a widget.
 Instead, you need to enter this javascript in your browser console (in the page where tests are executed):

     Meteor.sendCoverage(function(stats,nbErr) {console.log(stats,nbErr);});
     # Reopen localhost:3000/coverage to see that client coverage have been saved on server